 Suppose Fred has a car accident.
 He appears to have made a full recovery until he discovers that he can no longer enjoy the taste of chocolate.
 He visits a doctor who tells him that his “godiva gland” has been damaged, and he can no longer produce a hormone called “cocoamone” because of it.
 Cocoamone is what allows humans to enjoy the taste of chocolate.
 He tells Fred that a recent study shows that the brains of puppies produce cocoamone when the puppies are tortured for 6 months and then brutally killed.
 So, Fred sets up a lab in his basement where he tortures puppies and slaughters them for cocoamone.
 Now, Fred can enjoy the taste of chocolate again.

 There are 3 key elements of this thought experiment: Chocolate is not essential to remain alive or to be healthy, the animals endure immense suffering before the cocoamone is harvested, and if Fred gave up cocoamone, the only thing he’d be giving up that he could not get elsewhere is the pleasure of the taste buds.

-These three elements are essential in understanding why the symmetry argument
+These three elements are essential in understanding why the symmetry argument is sound

 Defending the Premises

 Very few people will disagree with (1).
 It seems as clear day that Fred’s actions towards the puppies are seriously morally wrong.
 Specifically, Fred’s actions are wrong precisely because animals suffer extreme harm for relevantly trivial reasons.
 So, (1) is very plausible.